How to overcome writer’s block

 We’ve all been there.
 Sitting at your desk, fingers poised over the laptop keys, and the words just won’t come out.
 You find yourself wanting to do pretty much anything but the writing task in front of you!
 You’ve colour coded your sock drawer and deep cleaned the oven, but have failed to get even one word down.

-Fortunately, there are some things we can do to overcome it.
-Here’s Silver Buck’s top tips for tackling writer’s block.
+Fortunately, there are some things we can do.
+Here’s Silver Buck’s top tips for how to deal writer’s block.

 Be realistic about how long it will take